iPaulPro/scaffold-lens/README.md

    You can generate a random account / private key with `yarn generate` or add the private key of your crypto wallet. `yarn generate` will create a random account and add the DEPLOYER_PRIVATE_KEY to the .env file.
 You can check the generated account with `yarn account`.

 2. **Deploy**
-   To deploy the `YourActionModule` to Amoy you can run
+   To deploy the `PublicationCollectionAction` to Amoy you can run

    ```shell
    yarn deploy:action:testnet